ONSdigital/SDG_11.2.1/docs/main_method.md

 3. The proportion of the population inside a service area is calculated as a proportion of the total population.
 Currently for version 1.0, this is carried out at Local Authority (LA) level.

 ## Timetable method

+More information on the timetable method can be found under the 'Timetable method' section.

 ### Northern Ireland
 Due to complexity of the work that will need to be undertaken, Northern Ireland timetable data will be included in Version 1.3 - enhanced functions and calculation.
 Currently, we will be using the stops sourced from NAPTAN.